GameBear64/ThunderDB/Readme.md

 ---
 #### .replace(oldStr, newStr)
-Results in a string with some or all matches of a pattern replaced
+Results in a string with some or all matches of a pattern replaced.

 | Parameter  | Type | Optional |
 | :-----------: | :----: | :--------: |